nhohung/hackintosh_thinkpad_X230/README.md

 - copy EFI on Desktop to EFI volume (which has a EFI folder), do not delete, select Merge
 - delete EFI/APPLE
 - unmount 2 usb, then restart
-Now machine can start by itself
+Now the machine can start by itself

-## 10 Wifi
+## 10 Wifi dongle driver (for thinkpad)
-- On old Mac, download wifi dongle driver (https://www.edimax.com/edimax/download/download/data/edimax/global/download/product/wireless_adapters/wireless_adapters_n150/ew-7811un/) version 1.0.1.8 for macOS 10.13
+- On the old Mac, download wifi dongle driver (https://www.edimax.com/edimax/download/download/data/edimax/global/download/product/wireless_adapters/wireless_adapters_n150/ew-7811un/) version 1.0.1.8 for macOS 10.13
 - plug wifi dongle and usb to new Mac
 - unzip on usb, installer.pkg
 - during installation, need Securety and Privacy approval.
 - be patient, then Restart
 - wifi dongle icon will appear at top bar

-## 11. Power Management
+## 11. Power Management (on thinkpad)
 - follow instruction on https://github.com/Piker-Alpha/ssdtPRGen.sh
 - better save file
 - run command: ~/ssdtPRGen.sh